masked-redhat/video-chat-simple/readme.md

 ## WebRTC

-It is a technology that lets the connection happen between two peers without the need of a server
+WebRTC (Web Real-Time Communication) is a technology that enables peer-to-peer connections between users for real-time communication without the need for an intermediary server for transmitting media or data.

-## How does it connect?
+## How does it work?

-First, the client that wants to establish a connection, sends an offer - which is basically an object that includes ip address, video format and other details - and the requested client will generate an answer after getting the offer, both clients will have an offer and the answer.
-Once offer and answer has been set, the connection will be established and both can chat, video chat, send file, etc without the need of a server
+To establish a connection, the initiating client (the offerer) first sends an "offer" to the other client (the answerer).
+This offer is a message containing connection information such as IP address, media capabilities (like video format), and other technical details.
+Upon receiving the offer, the answerer responds with an "answer," which includes its own connection details and preferences.
+After exchanging the offer and answer, both clients can establish a direct peer-to-peer connection.
+Once the connection is set up, they can communicate through voice, video, or even send files without the need for a server to relay the data.